vestrel00/contacts-android/docs/entities/about-contact-lookup-key.md

 RawContact ID and not the Contact ID).
 We probably don't need to worry about these details though the Contacts Provider probably uses these things internally.
 We also should not rely on it.

-However, it may be safe to assume that the **Contact lookup key is a reference to a RawContact** (or reference to more than one constituent RawContact when multiple RawContacts are linked).
+In any case, it is safe to assume that the **Contact lookup key is a reference to a RawContact** (or reference to more than one constituent RawContact when multiple RawContacts are linked).
 Again, an internal Contacts Provider detail we should not rely on BUT is probably relevant when implementing sync adapters.